https://hgic.clemson.edu/

 Insect Control: Any insects that were missed during the nymphal stage in the summer will have grown to a size where damage is occurring.
 Apply an insecticide to reduce the population and reduce further turf damage.
 This is best done before the first frost.

 Disease Control: For disease control, especially large patch, it is extremely important to treat with fungicides during the fall months.
 With warm temperatures through September and the possibility of excessive rainfall that may occur during that period, diseases can spread rapidly.
 However, with cooler nights and shorter day lengths, control can be quite difficult because of slow turf recovery during this time.
 Turf weakened by disease in fall will be slow to recover in the spring; therefore, fungicide applications are needed to control disease before the grass goes dormant.
-In certain situations where large patch has been prevalent yearly, preventative fungicide applications may be needed starting in early October to stay ahead of the disease.
+In certain situations where large patch has been prevalent yearly, preventative fungicide applications may be needed when soil temperatures reach 70 and below, typically experienced in late September to early October t.
 For more information on disease control, please see HGIC 2150, Brown Patch & Large Patch Diseases of Lawns.

 Weed Control: Many winter annual grassy and broadleaf weeds can be managed by applying a pre-emergent herbicide in September with a second application 8 to 10 weeks later.
 Follow all label directions on the product for application rate.
 Granular herbicides must be watered into the soil soon after application.
 Follow label directions as to post application watering.